-Our Compensation Committee is composed of Anupam Dalal, Jack Nielsen, Ronald C. Renaud, Jr. and Muneer A. Satter with Dr. Dalal serving as Chairperson of the Committee.
+Our Compensation Committee is composed of Anupam Dalal, Ronald C. Renaud, Jr. and Muneer A. Satter with Dr. Dalal serving as Chairperson of the Committee.
 Our Board of Directors has determined that each member of the Compensation Committee is "independent" as defined under the applicable listing standards of the NASDAQ Global Market and meets the independence criteria set forth in Rule 10C-1 under the Exchange Act.
 The Compensation Committee has the authority to delegate to subcommittees of the Compensation Committee any of the responsibilities of the full committee.
 The Compensation Committee's responsibilities include:

-- annually reviewing and recommending for approval by the Board of Directors the corporate goals and objectives relevant to the compensation of our employees; - evaluating the performance of our executive officers in light of such corporate goals and objectives and making recommendations to the Board of Directors regarding the compensation of our executives; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - conducting the independence assessment outlined in the NASDAQ rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - annually reviewing and reassessing the adequacy of the Committee charter; - reviewing, recommending and administering our compensation and similar plans; - reviewing, recommending and administering our equity-based plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - reviewing and approving equity grants, and making recommendations to the Board of Directors with respect to equity grants for executives; - reviewing and discussing with management the compensation discussion and analysis, if any, to be included in our annual Proxy Statement and preparing the annual Compensation Committee report to be included in our annual Proxy Statement; - overseeing and presenting to the Board of Directors our corporate succession plans for the Chief Executive Officer and other senior management positions; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual Proxy Statement; and - conducting an annual self-evaluation to assess the Committee's purpose, duties and responsibilities.
+- annually reviewing and recommending for approval by the Board of Directors the corporate goals and objectives relevant to the compensation of our employees; - evaluating the performance of our executive officers in light of such corporate goals and objectives and making recommendations to the Board of Directors regarding the compensation of our executives; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - conducting the independence assessment outlined in the NASDAQ rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - annually reviewing and reassessing the adequacy of the Committee charter; - reviewing, recommending and administering our compensation and similar plans; - reviewing, recommending and administering our equity-based plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - reviewing and recommending for approval by the Board of Directors any proposed employment, severance or change in control agreements for executives; - · reviewing and making recommendations to the Board of Directors with respect to equity grants for executives; - reviewing and discussing with management the compensation discussion and analysis, if any, to be included in our annual Proxy Statement and preparing the annual Compensation Committee report to be included in our annual Proxy Statement; - overseeing and presenting to the Board of Directors our corporate succession plans for the Chief Executive Officer and other senior management positions; and - conducting an annual self-evaluation to assess the Committee's purpose, duties and responsibilities.

-During the year ended December 31, 2014, the Compensation Committee met four times.
+During the year ended December 31, 2015, the Compensation Committee met five times.

-Nominating And Corporate Governance Committee
+Nominating and Corporate Governance Committee

-Our Nominating and Corporate Governance Committee is composed of Michael D. Clayman, Muneer A. Satter, Michael S. Wyzga and Jack Nielsen, with Mr. Nielsen serving as Chairperson of the Committee.
+Our Nominating and Corporate Governance Committee is composed of Michael D. Clayman, Muneer A. Satter and Michael S. Wyzga, with Dr. Clayman serving as Chairperson of the Committee.
 Our Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined under the applicable listing standards of the NASDAQ Global Market.
 The Nominating and Corporate Governance Committee's responsibilities include: